What Is Open Banking? PSD2, AIS, PIS, CoF and Is It Safe

 Don't want to share your password with anyone?
 You don't have to.

-Martia uses open banking — you log in through your bank's own page.
+Martia uses PSD2 (AIS service, AISP provider: GoCardless).
+You log in through your bank's own page.
 Martia never sees your credentials.
 Connecting takes 2 minutes.

 The Martia One-Connection Method